CatPoweredPlugins/ItemDispenser/README.md

 # ASF Item Dispenser Plugin

 # Introduction
 This plugin allows you to set your bot(s) to accept incoming trade requests for certain type(s) of items from your inventory.
 It's primary use is giving away your coupons to people who need it.
 Initially I planned to make plugin for coupons only, but decided that a bit of flexibility won't hurt, so you could specify any inventory you want to give away.
 Also, if your bot has `AcceptDonations` set in `TradingPreferences`, trade offers are allowed, apart from items you give, to have **any** items you will receive as a donation.
+It **will not**, however, accept "mixed" trade offers, i.e. trades where someone wants to both exchange with you some items on 1:1 basis and at the same time take some items you dispense.

 ## Installation
 - download .zip file from [latest release](https://github.com/Ryzhehvost/ItemDispenser/releases/latest), in most cases you need `ItemDispenser.zip`, but if you use ASF-generic-netf.zip (you really need a strong reason to do that) download `ItemDispenser-netf.zip`.